 We are required to obtain stockholder approval of the 2016 Plan under the rules of The Nasdaq Stock Market.
-Such approval is also necessary to permit us to grant incentive stock options to employees under Section 422 of the Internal Revenue Code, as amended (the "Code"), and to ensure that compensation paid under the 2016 Plan is eligible for an exemption from the limits on tax deductibility imposed by Section 162(m) of the Code, which limits the deductibility of certain compensation paid to individuals who are, at the end of the tax year for which we would otherwise claim our tax deduction, our chief executive officer and our four other most highly paid executive officers.
+Such approval is also necessary to permit us to grant incentive stock options to employees under Section 422 of the Internal Revenue Code, and to ensure that compensation paid under the 2016 Plan is eligible for an exemption from the limits on tax deductibility imposed by Section 162(m) of the Code, which limits the deductibility of certain compensation paid to individuals who are, at the end of the tax year for which we would otherwise claim our tax deduction, our chief executive officer and our four other most highly paid executive officers.

-Our stockholders are being asked to approve the 2016 Plan and to authorize the issuance of 3,334,771 shares of common stock thereunder (which includes the 834,771 shares of common stock subject to the Predecessor Plan that were previously approved by the Company's stockholders and are being transferred to the 2016 Plan).
 The Board believes that the 2016 Plan is necessary for us to be able to attract and retain the services of individuals essential to our long-term growth and success.